Links

 Angela Robinson (above) suggests approaching local specialist stores and offering to promote them in libraries in turn for their participation.
 She also suggests that directing queries to the UK discussion list above about how to run a related event.

-Workshops, Basic Comic Maker Tools and Book Groups
+Workshops, Comic Maker Tools and Book Groups

 - Cartoon County offers workshops in the South East.